 - Once cooked on both sides use a slotted spoon to remove the beef and set aside on a paper towel.

 - Add the sliced peppers and broccoli to your wok.
 Let cook for 3-4 minutes to soften.
 Add the ginger, garlic, chili pepper.

 - Cook for another 3 minutes before adding the beef back to the pan along with the remaining 2 tablespoons of coconut aminos to the pan.
 Mix everything together and stir in honey and salt.
 Taste and season with salt and pepper.
 Mix it all together and cook another minute before removing from the heat.
 Sprinkle over the sliced green onions and sesame seeds

-- Serve over rice or cauliflower rice to keep it paleo and enjoy.
+- Serve over rice (not paleo) OR cauliflower rice to keep it paleo and enjoy.

 Tenderstem broccoli is much easier/faster to cook than regular broccoli.
 If you plan on using regular broccoli you may cut it up into smaller florets and steam for 4-5 minutes before adding it to the stir fry so that it cooks fully.

 Amount Per Serving: Calories: 308 Saturated Fat: 3g Cholesterol: 69mg Sodium: 720mg Carbohydrates: 17g Fiber: 1g Sugar: 6g Protein: 28g